mastercomfig/mastercomfig/README.md

 noticeably.
 However, the config is documented extensively and also has presets so that you may adjust settings to your needs/preferences.

+You may find that this config makes TF2 a lot smoother, eliminates stuttering, reduces load times and increases FPS.
+This is because this config is heavily tuned and the commands and values are based on TF2's source code, rather than just experiments, guesswork and trying to understand the vague/non-existant documentation.

+The config is constantly updated with tweaks, new features and documentation improvements — iterated upon based on user feedback and benchmarks.
+So if you think there's an unoptimal value, or if it's just as simple as a comment being confusing to you, report the problem and you'll probably see a fix in a future update.

 ## Installation

 [Download latest release ZIP](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg` folder